+The implementation plan for the adopted goals was incorporated into the budget, tracking the progress of the goals through 2029.
 The Commission discussed over 50 possible "strategies" that support the four goals.
 The Commission then identified their top priorities upon which to focus for the first two years of implementation, Fiscal Year 2023/2024 and 2024/2025 (See A1, A6, B1, B6, B23, and C5).
 The existing goals from Fiscal Year 2022/2023 were reclassified as "strategies" to achieve the established goals and are included in the information below.
 The wording of some of the Fiscal Year 2022/2023 may have been slightly modified and are shown as adopted in the Strategic Plan.
 The remaining strategies in the Strategic Plan can be initiated as time allows and directed by the Commission.
 This plan will be reviewed and updated as needed.